 Penalty: $2 000.

-(3)(a) If it appears to a justice of the peace on an application supported by evidence on oath that there are reasonable grounds for suspecting that there is in any of the premises excepted under subsection (2)(b) —
+(3A) If it appears to a justice of the peace on an application supported by evidence on oath that there are reasonable grounds for suspecting that there is in any of the premises excepted under subsection (2)(b) —

-(i) anything with respect to which an offence has been or is suspected, on reasonable grounds, to have been committed; or
+(a) anything with respect to which an offence has been or is suspected, on reasonable grounds, to have been committed; or

-(ii) anything as to which there are reasonable grounds for believing that it will afford evidence as to the commission of an offence; or
+(b) anything as to which there are reasonable grounds for believing that it will afford evidence as to the commission of an offence; or

-(iii) anything as to which there are reasonable grounds for believing that it is intended to be used for the purpose of committing an offence,
+(c) anything as to which there are reasonable grounds for believing that it is intended to be used for the purpose of committing an offence,

 he may issue his warrant directing the wildlife officer named therein, or all wildlife officers, to search the premises and to seize the thing found and to take it before a justice to be dealt with according to law.